mkfs.btrfs

 -U|--uuid <UUID>

 Create the filesystem with the given UUID.
-The UUID must not exist on any filesystem currently present.
+For a single-device filesystem, you can duplicate the UUID.
+However, for a multi-device filesystem, the UUID must not already exist

 -v|--verbose